bhstark2/babel-information-model/README.md

 ## Building the Draft

-Formatted text and HTML versions of the draft can be built using `make`
+Formatted text and HTML versions of the draft can be built using `make`.

 ```sh
 $ make